 Newborn Screening Information for Providers:

-The newborn screening system relies on healthcare providers to educate parents about newborn screening and its benefits.
+The newborn screening system relies on members of the healthcare team to educate parents about newborn screening and its benefits.
 Parent awareness about the newborn screening process plays an important role in alleviating anxiety about positive, borderline, or unsatisfactory newborn screening results.
 We have developed a variety of education materials to help guide discussions with parents.

 Minnesota Statutes 144.125-144.128 and 144.966 require birth hospitals and healthcare providers to inform parents about the benefits and risks of newborn screening, as well as the specific benefits and risks associated with choosing to opt-out of any part of newborn screening.
 The law also requires providers to document in the infant's medical record that the parents received information about newborn screening and had an opportunity to ask questions.